You won’t believe how quick and easy Homemade Bread in the Ninja Foodi is! I’ve discovered a little secret…

 How to Proof Bread without the Dehydration Function

-Knead your bread and form the ball.
-Place the dough in a pan with some oil.
+After you knead your bread and form the ball, drizzle about 1 Tbsp of olive oil in the inner pot and place the dough ball in the inner pot.
 Oil the top of the bread and cover with a damp towel.
-Put the pan on the rack in the low position and place the rack into the Ninja Foodi.
-Close the TenderCrisp lid and let the residual heat proof your bread.
+Close the TenderCrisp lid and leave the Foodi OFF.
+Let the residual heat proof your bread.
 This usually takes about 30-40 minutes.

 Okay, let’s get to it!
 Let’s make a beautiful loaf of homemade bread in the Ninja Foodi!